 When ordering, you can still start with any of the three based on your workflow.
 From there, Instinct acts like a magical safety robot calculating and listing the other values, preventing errors at the point of care.

-🧮 We’re Usually Only Talking About a Handful of Drugs
+🤏 We’re Talking About a Handful of Drugs

-When you really look at it, there are only a few medications where showing mL, mg, and mg/kg on a treatment sheet might raise some questions on how to accomplish that safely.
+When you really look at it, there's only a small subset of medications where showing mL, mg, and mg/kg on a treatment sheet might raise some questions on how to accomplish that safely.

 Let’s dig into some of the most common concerns we hear and how to overcome them.